 Are casual workers eligible for test isolation payments?

 I have a concern about compliance with business and industry restrictions.
 How can I report it?

-How can I best maintain physical distancing with contractors, such as delivery drivers?
+How can I maintain physical distancing with contractors, such as delivery drivers?

 Do all transactions need to be cashless?

-Cash can still be accepted as a form of payment, but it is strongly recommended that all businesses use contactless payments.
+Cash can still be accepted as a form of payment, but it is recommended that all businesses use contactless payments whenever possible.